- The Importance of Updating Your Website Regularly

 Make sure your website design is keeping up with the online trends and doesn't use outdated themes

-People think that focusing only on content and digital marketing will help their website achieve their goals, but fail to address the design and navigation of the site as a vital factor in the equation.
+People think that focusing only on content and digital agency Durban will help their website achieve their goals, but fail to address the design and navigation of the site as a vital factor in the equation.
 A customer’s first impression of your website could have a potentially great outcome for your business, so staying fresh and up to date is vital.
 The digital world is constantly changing, so what was awesome last year, may not be so awesome this year.
 Outdated technologies and functionality will not make you stand out in the crowd.
 Nobody wants to fill in a long contact form or battle with difficult navigation; these are a few things that can turn customers away, even if your content is amazing.

 Make sure your website is Mobile Friendly